← 2025 Summer Institute Event Page

 If you would like CTA to pair you with a roommate, please select the option “I would like CTA to pair a roommate” during registration.

-The registration fee is per Institute participant and includes conference meals, receptions, and conference materials.
+The registration fee is per Summer Institute participant and includes conference meals, receptions, and conference materials.
 Parking is not included.

 Yes.
-To room with someone who is not an Institute participant, you may purchase single guest meals on site at the CTA Help Desk.
+To room with someone who is not a Summer Institute participant, you may purchase single guest meals on site at the CTA Help Desk.
 You will book your own room through the booking link provided at the end of your registration or in your registration confirmation email.
 You will add your guest(s) when you book your room during the hotel reservation process.
 Guests are ONLY allowed to attend meal functions and are not permitted to attend conference workshops.

-You will have the option to purchase on site a single guest meal for $35 for each meal function at the CTA Help Desk.
+You will have the option to purchase on site a single guest meal for $40 for each meal function at the CTA Help Desk.

 Downtown Los Angeles, comprising diverse smaller areas such as Chinatown, Little Tokyo and the Arts District, offers renowned art museums, cutting-edge restaurants & hip bars.
 Entertainment possibilities is within easy walking distance of the conference center.
 Visit www.downtownla.com for more information.